Blaschke's problem for timelike surfaces in pseudo-Riemannian space forms: Introduction

+As we know that 2-spheres are basic invariants in the conformal geometry, timelike 2-spheres are the corresponding notions in the pseudo-Riemannian case.
+Such 2-spheres comes from the notion of curvature sphere, which are the 2-spheres tangent to the surface and have the same mean curvature as the surface in the corresponding point.
+For our case, a timelike 2-sphere in $R^3_1$ is just a hyperboloid of one sheet.
+Just as the spacelike 2-spheres can be identified with a 4-dim Lorentzian subspaces in some $\mathbb{R}^{n+2}_{1}$, timelike 2-sphere can be identified with a 4-dim (2,2)-type subspaces of $\mathbb{R}^{n+2}_{r+1}$.
+For the equivalence of them, we refer to \cite{Her1}.
+So Blaschke's problem for timelike surfaces can be stated as below:\\

 \textbf{\bf Blaschke's Problem for timelike surfaces:} \begin{itshape} Let $S$ be a timelike 2-sphere congruence with two timelike envelops $f,f': M^2\rightarrow Q^n_r$, such that these timelike envelops induce the same conformal structure.
-Characterize such sphere congruences and envelop surfaces. \end{itshape}\\\\ Here a timelike 2-sphere congruence in $Q^n_r$ means a map into the Grassmannian manifold $G_{2,2}(\mathbb{R}^{n+2}_{r+1}):= \{\text{4-dim (2,2)-type subspaces of}~\mathbb{R}^{n+2}_{r+1}\}$.
-For the equivalence of them, we prefer to \cite{Her1}.
-And for the notion of $Q^n_r$, see Section~2.
-Our main result is the following theorem:\\
+Characterize such sphere congruences and envelop surfaces. \end{itshape}\\